arras-energy/gridlabd-old/docs/Module/Python/Tutorial.md

 When using the `python` module only (c), the command line arguments inlcude only the `python` code.
 (Automatically converted files can also be used provided they generate a `.py` file that includes the appropriate `gridlabd` module calls.)

+# GridLAB-D Module

+TODO: this method is not fully supported yet.

+# Hybrid Module

+TODO: this method is not fully supported yet.

 # Python Module